emrgnt-cmplxty/automata/README.md

 ## Inspiration and Future Endeavors

-Automata was born from the amalgamation of inspiring projects like [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT), [BabyAGI](https://github.com/yoheinakajima/babyagi), [AgentGPT](https://github.com/reworkd/AgentGPT), and is designed to inspire many more.
+Automata was born from the amalgamation of inspiring projects like [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT), [BabyAGI](https://github.com/yoheinakajima/babyagi), [AgentGPT](https://github.com/reworkd/AgentGPT), and [GPT-Engineer](https://github.com/AntonOsika/gpt-engineer) and is designed to inspire many more.
 We're eager to see what you're building and how we can learn and evolve together in this uncharted AI territory.

 ## License